shubjadh/Github-manager/FinalRelease.md

 7. First open the server directory and then run execute `yarn run server` or `npm run server`

-8. After this go to the basic-project directory and execute 'yarn dev'.
+8. After this go to the basic-project folder

+9. Install axios using yarn add axios

+4. Once the server is up and running,

+5. You can launch the code by using the command `yarn dev` in the terminal.

+6. Copy the local host link from terminal and paste it in the browser.